ha0ye/notes/interview_notes.md

 accessible examples of importance
 - tie to audience identity
 - organizing is good research practice == core motivation to be a good researcher

+what are the goals of a training or interaction:
+* solve an immediate problem if it exists
+* teach something that demostrates value quickly
+* communicate oneself as an expert or resource

 ### How have you supported faculty and graduate students in integrating data management practices into their research workflows?